MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 The SharePoint Success Site is a ready to deploy, up-to-date, and customizable SharePoint communication site that helps your organization maximize the adoption of SharePoint.
 The SharePoint Success Site helps end users improve the quality and impact of the sites they build for internal audiences, while helping ensure they follow your organization’s site usage guidelines.

 The SharePoint Success Site is pre-populated with web parts and content to guide your viewers through the most up-to-date SharePoint site creation training content.
-However, there are several opportunities to customize the experience to better suit your organization’s goals and usage policy.Learn about what's included in a SharePoint Success Site, and then get started customizing.
+However, there are several opportunities to customize the experience to better suit your organization’s goals and usage policy.
+Learn about what's included in a SharePoint Success Site, and then get started customizing.

 **The SharePoint Success Site consists of three parts:**